atnrkl/draigee-public/README.md

 - `npm install`
 - `prisma db push`
 - `npm run dev`
+- and you need to configure google auth settings for authentication

 ## What's next?
 How do I make an app with this?